• Skip to primary navigation

 Why you'll love this recipe

-• Mild and aromatic - This chicken pulao has a heady aroma and is full of flavor without being spicy.
-This delicious meal becomes truly fantastic when paired with aloo gosht.
+• Mild and aromatic: This chicken pulao has a rich aroma and is flavorful without being spicy.
+This delicious meal becomes truly fantastic when paired with curries like aloo gosht.

-• There are many recipe variations - This chicken pulao recipe can be made with red meat, vegetables, and even seafood, making it versatile.
+• There are many recipe variations: This chicken pulao recipe can be made with red meat, vegetables, and even seafood, making it a versatile menu option.

 Ingredient notes

-Please see the recipe card at the bottom of this post for the complete list of ingredients, along with measurements and recipe instructions.
+Refer to the recipe card below for the complete list of ingredients, measurements, and detailed instructions.

 Substitutions & variations

-• Try this recipe with different meat or vegetables - Some of my favorite pulao variations are mutton, Kabuli (with chickpeas and raisins), and matar (pea).
+• Try this recipe with different meats or vegetables: Some of my favorite pulao variations include mutton (goat meat), Kabuli chana (chickpeas), and matar (pea).

-• Add tomatoes - I don't add tomatoes to my chicken pulao, but many people like them.
-Chop and add them when you start drying the water in the chicken yakhni.
-When you add the rice and steam, they will be thoroughly cooked.
+• Add tomatoes: I don't add tomatoes to my chicken pulao, but many people love them.
+Chop and add them when you start drying out the chicken yakhni.
+By the time the rice is finished, they will be thoroughly cooked.

-• Add dried Kashmiri chilies - Break a few dried Kashmiri chilies in ½ and add them to the chicken pulao when you start steaming the rice.
-This mild chili adds a touch of color and gives a light kick to the pulao.
+• Add dried Kashmiri chilies: Break a few whole dried Kashmiri chilies in ½ and add them to the chicken pulao when you start steaming the rice.
+This mild chili adds vibrant color, aroma, and gives a light kick to the pulao.

 Step-by-step instructions

-• Second step - Start caramelizing the onions in the oil.
+• First step: Preheat the cooking oil and begin browning the onions in it.
 Once they're a rich brown color, add the garlic paste and bloom for 30 seconds, followed by the chicken.

-• Fourth step - While the chicken is prepping, take a clean cheesecloth and add all the spices except the black cumin seeds.
+• Fourth step: While you wait, take a clean piece of cheesecloth, add all the spices except the black cumin seeds, and tie the diagonal ends to create a sealed parcel.

-• Eighth step - Strain the rice, discard the water it was soaking in, and add it to the pot.
+• Sixth step: Strain your pre-soaked rice, discard the water it was soaking in, and add it to the mixture in the cooking pot.

-• Ninth step - Cook on high till the rice absorbs all the water.
-I like to check the salt once ⅔ of the water is dry and adjust if needed.
+• Seventh step: Cook on high till the rice absorbs all the water.
+I like to check the salt once ⅔ of the water is dry and adjust as needed.

 Expert Tips

-• The salt - Salt is a key ingredient in this recipe.
-The broth will taste a little too salty initially, but the starch in the rice will help neutralize the taste.
+• The salt: Salt is a key ingredient in this recipe.
+The broth may initially taste a little too salty, but the starch in the rice will help neutralize the flavor.

-• Oil - Pulao and biryani are cooked with a large amount of oil to help keep the grains separate.
+• Oil: Pulao and biryani require a fairly large amount of oil to help keep the grains separate.
 Don't skimp on this ingredient.

-• The rice - Use extra long grain basmati or Sela rice; don't stir it as it cooks in the broth, and use a rounded spoon to plate it so the grains don't break.
+• The rice: Use extra-long grain basmati or Sela rice for your chicken pulao.
+Always rinse the rice thoroughly until the water runs clear to remove excess starch and prevent clumping.
+Don't stir it as it cooks in the broth, and use a rounded spoon to plate it so the grains don't break.

 Recipe FAQS